fizzac/marvel-app/README.md

 When each asynchronous task starts, the main queue is notified that an asynchronous task has started and it should wait for completion.
 Once the asynchronous task ends, the main queue is notified that the asynchronous task has completed, and the main thread can continue its execution.

 If an invalid Comic ID is inputted or if the user forgets to input a Comic ID, the app  notifies the user and asks them to try again.
-If there is an error getting data from the Marvel API, the user is notifed and told to check their internet connection or to try again later (perhaps there is a server side issue and the app cannot get data until the issue has been resolved).
+If there is an error getting data from the Marvel API, the user is notified and told to check their internet connection or to try again later (perhaps there is a server side issue and the app cannot get data until the issue has been resolved).

 ## Technologies & Frameworks